17 Tips on How to Sell Your House in a Down Market

 While a top real estate agent will typically have a comprehensive marketing strategy, there are other creative ways you can get the word out about your home sale, including:

-• Go direct with marketing – feature your home and photos with a direct marketing campaign
+• Go direct with marketing: Feature your home and photos with a direct marketing campaign.
+This approach can help you cut through the noise and reach serious buyers.

-• Drone on about your home – purchase aerial drone views that will show your entire property
+• Drone on about your home.
+Purchase aerial drone views that will show your entire property.
+This bird’s-eye perspective highlights the size and layout of your land, making your listing stand out.

 17. Make your house move-in ready

 More and more homebuyers today are searching for move-in-ready homes, also called “turnkey homes.”
 These buyers want to unpack and start living in their new house and not spend money or time on repairs or design updates.
-Some ways sellers are getting their properties ready to be turnkey homes include:
+Some ways sellers can get their properties ready to be turnkey homes include:

-• Make sure all the HVAC and plumbing systems are functioning well
+• Make sure all the HVAC and plumbing systems function well

 • Update kitchens and bathrooms with pleasing neutral finishes